Jaime234/Jaime234/README.md

 ### 👨‍💻 About Me

-I'm an Android developer with a strong focus on building robust, scalable, and modern mobile apps.
+I'm an Android developer working at EPAM Systems with a strong focus on building robust, scalable, and modern mobile apps.
 I love crafting clean, maintainable code and exploring the latest Android tools and libraries.

 - 🧠 **Languages:** Kotlin, Java